Max Reps for Hypertrophy: The Ultimate Guide

 Tracking Progress

-Keeping detailed records of workouts is essential for monitoring progress.
-This includes tracking weights lifted, number of sets and reps performed, and perceived exertion.
-By doing so, individuals can gain valuable insights into their performance trends over time.
+Keeping detailed workout records is vital for monitoring hypertrophic progress.
+Tracking metrics like weights lifted, sets completed, and perceived effort provides valuable insights into performance trends.

 Adjusting Training Based on Progress